 Coronavirus support for the self-employed

-We have come a long way as a nation since the Chancellor announced his plan of support for self-employed individuals at the end of March.
-The Coronavirus Job Retention Scheme (“CJRS”) started to pay out to employers who have furloughed their staff at the end of April and May saw the Self Employment Income Support Scheme (“SEISS”) rolled out.
+We have come a long way as a nation since the Chancellor announced his plan of support for self-employed individuals at the end of March 2020.
+The Coronavirus Job Retention Scheme (“CJRS”) started to pay out to employers who furloughed their staff at the end of April and May saw the Self Employment Income Support Scheme (“SEISS”) rolled out.

-On Friday 29 May 2020, the Chancellor confirmed that the SEISS will be extended to give more security to individuals whose livelihoods have been adversely affected by Coronavirus.
+On 24 September 2020, the Chancellor confirmed that the SEISS will be extended for a further six months, another two grants, from November 2020 to April 2021, to give more security to individuals whose livelihoods have been adversely affected by Coronavirus.
+The updates to the SEISS scheme announced on 22 October 2020, 31 October 2020 and 5 November 2020 have been reflected below.

 Who can apply?